 The Linking and Learning component provides an exciting opportunity to link to other stakeholders and to learn together.
-Voice promotes and supports linking and learning throughout project implementation and within the grants.
+Voice promotes and supports linking and learning throughout.
+Also within the grants.
 All grantees are encouraged to include linking and learning activities in their proposal and ways of working.
-Therefore, Voice invites you to:
+Therefore Voice invites you:

-- Plan for involvement of the target group(s) and main stakeholders in all project phases and relevant decision making - Develop a change agenda for the project and if relevant, for your organisation in general - Develop your own learning agenda or learning questions - Join one of the Communities of Practice that will work on different learning questions - Propose innovative approaches or solutions that can be tested and if successful, be scaled up - Document all the learning and changes happening within your project - Observe and document trending social and development issues within your area of work - Engage in gathering stories of change as part of the monitoring and evaluation of the project - Engage actively with other grantees and the Voice team to overcome challenges and to learn from successes but even more, from 'failures' and challenges
+- To plan for involvement of the target group(s) and main stakeholders in all project phases and relevant decision making - To develop a change agenda for the project in particular and if relevant, for your organisation in general - To develop your own learning agenda or learning questions - To join one of the Communities of Practice that will work on different learning questions - Propose innovative approaches or solutions that can be tested and if successful, be scaled up - To document all the learning and changes happening within your project - To engage in gathering stories of change as part of the monitoring and evaluation of the project - To engage actively with other grantees and the Voice team to overcome challenges and to learn from successes but even more, from 'failures' and challenges